cpetra/Decolorizer/README.md

 This is a simple mockup of a generic "Decolor" class and its usage from a QT application.
 No effort was spent on debugging, neither on making this a "nice" componenent.
 It works as intended so far, and it was my actual take on checking out what QT and OpenCV can do together, in a portable way.

 ## ToDo
 The algorithms can be improved.
-Probably performing adding contrast first might ease the overall output.
+Probably adding contrast first might ease the overall output.
 Also, different settings for the line/contour detection will probably yield better results.

 ## Building